Sarcopenia: Signs and symptoms

 The hallmark sign of sarcopenia is loss of lean muscle mass, or muscle atrophy.
 The change in body composition may be difficult to detect due to obesity, changes in fat mass, or edema.
-Changes in weight, limb or waist circumference are not reliable indicators of muscle mass changes.
+Changes in weight or limb or waist circumference are not reliable indicators of muscle mass changes.
 Sarcopenia may also cause reduced strength, functional decline and increased risk of falling.
 Sarcopenia may also have no symptoms until it is severe and is often unrecognized.
-Research has shown, however, that hypertrophy may occur in the upper parts of the body to compensate for this loss of lean muscle mass Therefore, one early indicator of the onset of sarcopenia can be significant loss of muscle mass in the anterior thigh and abdominal muscles.
+Hypertrophy may occur in the upper parts of the body to compensate for this loss of lean muscle mass.
+An early indicator for the onset of sarcopenia can be significant loss of muscle mass in the anterior thigh and abdominal muscles.

 Causes

 There are many proposed causes of sarcopenia and it is likely the result of multiple interacting factors.
-Understanding of the causes of sarcopenia is incomplete, however changes in hormones, immobility, age-related muscle changes, nutrition and neurodegenerative changes have all been recognized as potential causative factors.
+Understanding of the causes of sarcopenia is incomplete, however.
+Changes in hormones, immobility, age-related muscle changes, nutrition, and neurodegenerative changes have all been recognized as potential causative factors.

-The degree of sarcopenia is determined by two factors: initial amount of muscle mass and rate at which muscle mass declines.
+The degree of sarcopenia is determined by two factors: the initial amount of muscle mass and the rate at which muscle mass declines.
 Due to variations in these factors across the population, the rate of progression and the threshold at which muscle loss becomes apparent is variable.
 Immobility dramatically increases the rate of muscle loss, even in younger people.
-Other factors that can increase rate of progression of sarcopenia include decreased nutrient intake, low physical activity, or chronic disease.
+Other factors that can increase the rate of progression of sarcopenia include decreased nutrient intake, low physical activity, or chronic disease.
 Additionally, epidemiological research has indicated that early environmental influences may have long-term effects on muscle health.
 For example, low birth weight, a marker of a poor early environment, is associated with reduced muscle mass and strength in adult life.